lnxjedi/gopherbot/README.md

 # Gopherbot DevOps Chatbot

-Enterprise Slack(\*) DevOps / ChatOps / CI/CD bot for Linux, supporting extensions in Bash, Python, Ruby, and Go.
+Slack(\*) DevOps / ChatOps bot for Linux, supporting extensions in Bash, Python, Ruby, and Go.

 > (*) with a modular interface for writing other protocol connectors in Go